greatokon98/aethel-ai/src/content/posts/ai-at-work-whats-safe-to-share.md

 author: "Aethel"
 ---

+# Using AI at Work?
+Here's What You Should Never Share

-**Using AI at work feels like magic, but are you accidentally sharing company secrets with a machine that remembers everything?** It’s a real concern, and one you should understand before you paste that next email into an AI tool.
-Let's break down what's safe and what's not.
+Using AI at work feels like magic, but are you accidentally sharing company secrets with a machine that could retain or process your information?
+It's a real concern, and one you should understand before you paste that next email, report, or document into an AI tool.

+AI can save hours of work, spark new ideas, and make everyday tasks easier.
+But like any powerful tool, it comes with responsibilities.
+The key isn't avoiding AI—it's knowing how to use it safely.

-### How does AI learn from what I type?
+## How does AI learn from what I type?

-When you use popular AI tools like ChatGPT, Google Bard, or Claude, you're interacting with powerful language models.
-These models are constantly learning and improving.
-How?
-Often, by analyzing the conversations you have with them.
+When you use public AI tools such as ChatGPT, Google Gemini, or Claude, you're interacting with advanced language models that generate responses based on patterns they've learned from enormous amounts of text.

-This means your inputs – the questions you ask, the text you provide – can become part of their **training data**.
-This data helps the AI get smarter.
-But it also means that, in some cases, snippets of your confidential information could inadvertently be stored or even resurface in responses to other users.

-By default, for most public AI tools, **data sharing for training is usually ON**.
-This is why the warnings exist.
+Depending on the service you're using, your conversations may be stored for a period of time and, in some cases, may be used to improve future versions of the model unless your settings or account type prevent it.
+Every AI provider has different privacy policies and controls, so it's important to understand how the specific tool you use handles your data.

+That's why it's worth treating every prompt as if someone else might eventually read it.
+Even if the likelihood of your exact text appearing elsewhere is extremely low, sensitive business information should never be shared with public AI tools unless your organization has approved it.

-### What information should I protect?
+## What information should I protect?

-Think of it this way: if it gives your company a **competitive edge**, involves **personal details** about someone, or is simply not meant for public eyes, it's confidential.
-This goes beyond just "secrets."

-Examples include client lists, specific sales figures, unreleased product designs, internal strategy documents, employee performance reviews, or even proprietary code.
-Anything that, if leaked, could harm your company's reputation, finances, or legal standing.
-If you're unsure, err on the side of caution.
-Your company likely has its own **confidentiality policy**, and that’s your ultimate guide.
+A simple rule is this: if the information would harm your company, a client, or another person if it became public, don't paste it into a public AI tool.

+This includes:

+  * Client names and contact information
+* Employee records and performance reviews
+* Financial reports and sales figures
+* Internal strategies and business plans
+* Unreleased products or designs
+* Source code and proprietary algorithms
+* Passwords, API keys, access tokens, or security credentials
+* Legal documents and contracts
+* Medical or personal information
+* Any information covered by confidentiality agreements

+If you're unsure whether something is confidential, assume that it is until you've confirmed otherwise.

+## Why does this matter?

+Many companies invest years—and sometimes millions of dollars—developing intellectual property, customer relationships, and competitive strategies.
+Accidentally exposing that information can lead to financial losses, damaged trust, legal consequences, or violations of company policies.

+The risk isn't only about AI.
+It's about where sensitive information ends up and who might have access to it.

-### How can I use AI at work without risking my job?
+## How can I use AI safely at work?

-This is where the rubber meets the road.
-You can absolutely use AI to boost your productivity, but you need to be smart about it.

-First and foremost, **check your company's AI policy**.
-Many organizations are quickly developing guidelines.
-If they have a specific tool they want you to use (like an enterprise-level, private AI), stick to that.

-Always **anonymize your data**.
-Before you paste anything into a public AI tool, remove all specific names, dates, locations, unique identifiers, and sensitive numbers.
-Replace "Acme Corp" with "a manufacturing client" or "John Smith" with "client contact."

-Instead of pasting entire documents, **summarize and generalize**.
-Extract the key points you need help with and rephrase them.
-For example, instead of "Draft an email to Bob about the Q3 financial report," try "Draft an email announcing the third-quarter financial results, focusing on positive growth trends."

-Most public AI tools have **privacy settings** that allow you to turn off chat history or prevent your data from being used for training.
-Find these settings and **turn them OFF**.
-This is a crucial step to protect your inputs.

-Finally, remember that AI is a tool.
-It's fantastic for brainstorming, drafting general content, summarizing public information, or rephrasing existing
+You don't need to stop using AI.
+You just need to use it wisely.

+Start by checking your company's AI policy.
+Many organizations now provide approved AI tools or specific guidelines for handling sensitive information.
+If your employer provides an enterprise AI solution with stronger privacy protections, use that instead of a public chatbot.

+Whenever possible, anonymize your information.
+Replace real names, companies, addresses, account numbers, and other identifying details with generic descriptions.

+For example, instead of writing:

+> "Rewrite this proposal for Acme Corporation's acquisition of XYZ Logistics."

+Try:

+> "Rewrite this proposal for a manufacturing company acquiring a logistics business."

+The AI can still help without exposing confidential information.

+Another good habit is to summarize instead of copying entire documents.
+Rather than uploading a complete internal report, extract only the information necessary for the task and remove anything sensitive.

+It's also worth reviewing the privacy settings of the AI tools you use.
+Many services provide options that affect chat history, data retention, or whether conversations may be used to improve future models.
+Understand those settings before sharing any work-related information.

+Finally, always review AI-generated content before using it.
+AI can make mistakes, misunderstand context, or confidently provide inaccurate information.
+Treat it like a helpful assistant—not the final decision-maker.

+## The bottom line

+AI is one of the most useful workplace tools we've seen in years.
+It can help you write faster, organize ideas, summarize long documents, and solve problems more efficiently.

+But it should never become a shortcut for handling confidential work.

+One simple rule has helped me avoid mistakes: **if I wouldn't be comfortable seeing the information projected on a screen in a room full of strangers, I don't paste it into a public AI tool.** It's a quick mental check, but it can prevent an expensive error.

+The goal isn't to avoid AI—it's to use it wisely.
+Follow your company's AI policy, remove sensitive details before sharing information, and understand how your AI tools handle your data.
+AI is an incredibly powerful assistant, but protecting confidential information is still your responsibility.

+**The smartest professionals don't avoid AI—they know exactly what not to share with it.**